jgermain/Phased-Array-Antenna-Simulation-MATLAB-/README.md

 - **Sidelobe Level (SLL)**
   Ratio of the highest sidelobe magnitude to the main beam peak, reported in both linear scale and decibels (dB).

-All metrics are stored programmatically for reuse in analysis, visualization, and future parameter sweeps.
+All metrics are computed programmatically and stored for reuse in visualization, parameter sweeps, or future optimization studies.

 ---

-## Key Concepts Explored
+## Concepts Explored
-- Array factor and constructive/destructive interference
+- Array factor theory and superposition of radiating elements
+- Constructive and destructive interference in phased arrays
-- Beam steering using phase progression
+- Beam steering through phase progression
-- Effects of element spacing and array size
+- Effects of element spacing and array size on beamwidth and sidelobes
-- Relationship between beamwidth, sidelobes, and array geometry
-- Practical limitations such as grating lobes
+- Practical limitations such as grating lobes and scan behavior

 ---

 ## Adjustable Parameters
-The simulation allows easy modification of:
+The simulation allows direct modification of key array parameters:
-- Number of array elements (`N`)
+- Number of elements (`N`)
 - Element spacing (`d`)
 - Operating wavelength (`λ`)
 - Beam steering angle (`θ₀`)

-These parameters can be adjusted to explore trade-offs between beamwidth, sidelobe level, and grating lobe formation.
+- Plot configuration (raw, normalized, or dB scale)

+These parameters enable exploration of fundamental design trade-offs in phased array systems.

 ---

 ## How to Run
 1. Clone or download this repository.
 2. Open `phased_array_simulation.m` in MATLAB.
-3. Modify array parameters at the top of the script as desired:
+3. Modify array and plotting parameters near the top of the script as desired.
-   - Number of elements (`N`)
-   - Element spacing (`d`)
-   - Wavelength (`λ`)
-   - Beam steering angle (`θ₀`)
-4. Run the script to generate the radiation pattern and computed performance metrics.
+4. Run the script.

-The script produces annotated radiation pattern plots and prints key performance metrics for the configured array.
+The simulation generates annotated radiation pattern plots and outputs computed performance metrics to both the MATLAB workspace and a CSV file for further analysis.

 ---

 ## Example Output
 The simulation produces:
 - Radiation pattern plots versus angle (degrees)
-- Visual indicators for HPBW and beam characteristics
+- Visual indicators for HPBW and −3 dB reference levels
-- Computed performance metrics stored in structured variables and tables
+- Computed performance metrics displayed in tables and saved for reuse

-This makes the results suitable for further analysis, reports, or presentations.
+This structure makes the results suitable for reports, presentations, and future extensions.

 ---

 ## Future Work
-Planned extensions to this project include:
+Planned extensions include:
-- Amplitude weighting (Taylor, Chebyshev tapers)
+- Amplitude weighting (Taylor and Chebyshev tapers)
-- Sidelobe suppression vs beamwidth trade-off analysis
+- Quantitative sidelobe suppression vs. beamwidth trade-off analysis
-- Phase quantization and hardware-aware beam steering
+- Phase quantization and hardware-aware beam steering models
-- Parameter sweeps and automated performance plots
+- Parameter sweeps and automated comparison plots
-- Real-time parameter adjustment using MATLAB UI sliders
+- Real-time parameter control using MATLAB UI sliders
+- Hardware-oriented extensions toward phased array implementation

 ---

 ## Motivation
-This project was developed to build a strong theoretical and practical foundation in phased array antennas, bridging coursework in electromagnetics and antenna engineering with simulation-based analysis used in real-world RF systems.
+This project was developed to strengthen practical understanding of phased array antennas by bridging electromagnetic theory with simulation-based analysis techniques used in RF and antenna engineering.

 ---

 ## Example Radiation Patterns
-The following figures illustrate key phased array behaviors explored in this project.
+The figures below demonstrate key phased array behaviors explored in this project.

 ### Broadside Array Pattern
 ![Broadside radiation pattern](Images/Broadside.png)

-### Example of Beamsteering
+### Beam Steering Example
 ![Beamsteering](Images/Beamsteering.png)

-### Changing Beamwidth by changing number of elements
+### Beamwidth Variation with Number of Elements
 ![Change in Beamwidth](Images/Change_In_Beamwidth.png)

-### Introducing Grating Lobes by changing distance between elements
+### Grating Lobe Formation with Increased Element Spacing
 ![Grating Lobes](Images/Grating_Lobes.png)